databricks/databricks-sdk-py/docs/dbdataclasses/sql.rst

 .. py:class:: PlansState

-   Whether plans exist for the execution, or the reason why they are missing
+   Possible Reasons for which we have not saved plans in the database

    .. py:attribute:: EMPTY
       :value: "EMPTY"